Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 Which strategy allows the cell to travel towards the higher concentration?

 Are we ready to conclude which default tumbling frequencies are the best?

+Download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compare.ipynb</a>.
+Detailed explanation of the model and each functions can be found in the file too.

 **Quantitative comparsion**.
 Because of the high variations due to randomness, trajectories for 3 cells is not convincing enough.
 To verify your hypothesis on which strategy is better, let's simulate 500 cells for 1500 seconds for each strategy.
 Run the two code for Part3: Comparing performances.
 Each colored line indicates a strategy, plotting average distances for the 500 cells; the shaded area is standard deviation; the grey dashed line is where concentration reaches 1e8.